titanous/heartbleeder/README.md

 Binaries are available from [gobuild.io](https://gobuild.io/download/github.com/titanous/heartbleeder).

-Build from source by running `go get github.com/titanous/heartbleeder`, which will put the code in `$GOPATH/src/github.com/titanous/heartbleeder` and a binary at `$GOPATH/bin/heartbleeder`.
+Build from source by running `go get -u github.com/titanous/heartbleeder`, which will put the code in `$GOPATH/src/github.com/titanous/heartbleeder` and a binary at `$GOPATH/bin/heartbleeder`.